 That’s the easy answer to the question “are electric bikes legal in Canada?”
-But it gets more interesting because the federal law stipulates that provinces and municipalities have the right to restrict power assisted bicycles from some roads, lanes, paths and thoroughfares.
-Therefore, in order to best understand are electric bikes legal in Canada, we need to look at Provincial requirements and then municipal laws.
+But it gets more interesting because provinces and municipalities have the right to restrict power assisted bicycles from some roads, lanes, paths and thoroughfares.
+Therefore, in order to best understand are electric bikes legal in Canada, we need to look at provincial requirements and then municipal laws.

 Electric bikes are classified as “motor assisted cycles” in British Columbia and, like federal regulations, must have operable pedals, a 500W battery or less and a top speed of no more than 32 km/hr.
 The legislation goes on to stipulate riders of electric bikes must be at least 16 years of age and wear a helmet and the bike’s motor must disengage when:

 E-bikes are referred to by Alberta legislation as “power bicycles” and the laws around them are consistent with the federal definition of “power-assisted bicycle.”
 However, the province stipulates that operators must be 12 years of age or older and all operators are required to wear a helmet.
 A passenger is permitted only if the e-bike is equipped with a seat designated for that passenger.